fatiando/2023-kegs/extended-abstract/README.md

 terrain_effect = model.prism_layer.gravity(coordinates, field="g_z")
 ```

-With the goal of obtaining the gravity effect of the shallower masses we need
+To achieve the goal of obtaining the gravity effect of the shallower masses we
-to split the residual field from the regional field.
+need to split the residual field from the regional field.
 We can use Harmonica to generate the regional field using deep equivalent
 sources (see Fig. 3a).